Functionalist Emotion Modeling in Biomimetic Reinforcement Learning: Emotional Constructs

 In the context of natural environments, sources of reward hold significant value.
 The net valence approach reveals that when a mature, previously learned positive S-UF component co-activates with an active negative P-UF or S-UF, it leads to the erosion of the positive source.
 This behavioral response is advantageous for prey, which primarily rely on avoidance.
 However, in scenarios where defense is more appropriate, this approach may not suffice.
 In cases where the positive S-UF components suffer a significant decrease, a new marker is mapped onto currently active negative valence sources.
 This process temporarily protects the positive source from erosion, providing time for outward-facing actions to address the threat effectively.
 In everyday terms, this response can be described as anger.
 For convenience, let us label the component responsible for planning and execution of outward-facing actions as the Decision-Execution (DE) module, which takes P-UF and S-UF responses as inputs to decide on courses of action.

 Due to the relatively untargeted nature of unmodulated anger, it is also possible that the sources of negative valence are not specifically targeted initially.
 Rather, all active perceptrons representing active concepts outside of the threatened positive S-UF component are.
-Given that design, anger has a more global effect akin to that of P-UF activation.
-Targeted anger may be due to modulation from the DE module, which we will cover later.
+Given that design, initial anger has a more global effect akin to that of P-UF activation.
+Concepts can then be marked by the initial anger and diffusion, similar to S-UF construction.
+The DE module can modulate further through mechanisms such as appraisal and attention, resulting in a more targeted response.

 The activation of a S-UF component without corresponding P-UF activation also represents a potential threat, albeit not stemming from external negative valence sources.
 Instead, this threat arises due to the inability of the DE module to obtain predicted rewards.
 Similar to an anger reaction, the S-UF component can be temporarily shielded from extinction, and its mapped positive valence amplified, to provide time for and further motivate the DE module to achieve its objectives.
 However, should these temporary measures fail to induce associated P-UF activation, the S-UF component will eventually deplete and become extinguished, as it does under previous conditions.
 If negative valence is used in conjunction with the anger marker, then this situation aligns with the observed outcomes of frustration by Amsel \cite{Amsel_1992}.